sjgray/RTC-Links/readme.txt

 This is a single PCB with components on both sides.
 It was done this way to make the PCB as small as possible so it could fit inside an AMP connector shell.
-There are two flyouts that are connected interally into the C64 to make the Link more "transparent" which means that no IO or ROM are visible when not in use.
+There are two flyouts that are connected internally into the C64 to make the Link more "transparent" which means that IO and ROM are invisible when not in use.
 The Link-II also seems to work without these connections but might have conflicts with other hardware or software.

 First step was to desolder all the components and scan each side.
 I then flipped the back-side